Recipes & Kitchen Tips

 - Grate cheese over waxed paper or a flexible cutting board to easily sprinkle or add cheese to your favorite dishes.

-- Spray your grater with a few pumps of a non-stick spray to make clean-up much easier (from article by Sarasota Herald Tribune)
+- Spray your grater with a few pumps of a non-stick spray to make clean-up much easier (from an article by Sarasota Herald Tribune)

 - Freeze your extra cheese!
 It is perfect for adding to dishes but gets watery if you use it as a garnish.